 For your safety

-You must tell your doctor or pharmacist if you start a new medication or are thinking of taking some herbal supplements.
-They will be able to tell you if they might affect the CYP enzymes.
+You must tell your doctor or pharmacist if you start a new medication or are considering taking herbal supplements.
+They can tell you if they might affect the CYP enzymes.

 Taking part in clinical trials

-You might not be able to take part in clinical trials if you are taking a medication that affects the CYP enzymes.
-Talk to your doctor or a member of the trial team if you are thinking of joining of a clinical trial.
-If possible you might be able to join the trial if you can take another medication that doesn’t affect the CYP enzymes.
+You might not be able to participate in clinical trials if you take a medication that affects the CYP enzymes.
+Talk to your doctor or a trial team member if you are considering joining a clinical trial.
+If possible, you might be able to join the trial if you can take another medication that doesn’t affect the CYP enzymes.